GGF championing talent for the next generation

 Through political engagement, collaborative sector work, and hands‑on participation in major apprenticeship events, the GGF is reinforcing its commitment to nurturing the next generation of talent.

-A central focus of recent activity has been the GGF’s work within the Apprenticeship Coalition, a 31‑member group led by the British Woodworking Federation (BWF).
+A central focus of recent activity has been the GGF’s work within the Construction Coalition, a 31‑member group led by the British Woodworking Federation (BWF).

 The GGF has raised significant concerns with Neil Coyle MP, highlighting that proposed government reforms risk diluting essential competence standards.
 With glass and glazing being critical in building safety, the GGF warns that lowering assessment rigour could reduce installer competence and weaken compliance with the Building Safety Act.